moyicat/moyicat.github.io/_posts/2016-11-01-graphq-visualizations.md

 Graphiq is a knowledge graph company that started out with a series of [vertical search engines][1]{:target="\_blank"}.
 We use data to help people make decisions about what should be their next smartphone, car, credit card, beer, movie, and more.
 Over the last seven years, we have collected 250 billion data points describing 1 billion entities across 500 different collections.

-While our vertical search engines can present hundreds of data points in a logical sequence on a long webpage for the keen researchers out there, we wanted to create a smaller unit that can be embedded and shared to every single corner of the Internet.
+While our vertical search engines can present hundreds of data points in a logical sequence on a long webpage for the keen researchers out there, we wanted to create a smaller unit that could be embedded and shared to every single corner of the Internet.

 August 2013, [David Schnurr][2]{:target="\_blank"} and [Luke Depass](https://twitter.com/lukedepass){:target="\_blank"} created version one of the embeddable visualizations[^1]: